Looking for new SEO trends to follow for 2022?

 - Things to do before publishing a blog post

-Other Notable SEO Trends & SEO Tips For 2019
+Other Notable SEO Trends & SEO Tips

 1) Featured snippets will see even more prominence with new “multiple featured snippets”, “featured snippets with tabs” and other features.